Indiana mother who went missing on first day of new job presumed dead

 Breaking News Emails

-Human remains found in a pond in Indiana are believed to belong to a mother of five who went missing last month on what was supposed to be her first day at a new job, police said.
+Human remains found in a pond in Indiana are believed to be of a mother of five who went missing last month on what was supposed to be her first day at a new job, police said.

 Police in Crown Point, Indiana, said that Najah Ferrell is likely dead after fishermen found a foot bearing what investigators described as a distinct tattoo that includes what appears to be the name "Najah."

-Ferrell, a mother of two children and three foster children, was last seen at her home in Avon during the early hours of March 15.
-The 30-year-old was engaged to be married.
+Ferrell, 30, was last seen at her home in Avon during the early hours of March 15.
+She was engaged to be married.

-The cause and manner of her death remains unknown, authorities said at a Wednesday news conference where they asked for the public's help in solving the case.
+The cause and manner of her death remain unknown, authorities said at a news conference Wednesday where they asked for the public's help in solving the case.

 The identification of the remains is pending the results of a DNA test, which will be released to the Avon Police Department, Crown Point Police said.

-Authorities said earlier in the investigation that they were unable to find anything unusual that may have sparked her disappearance.
+Authorities said earlier in the investigation that they were unable to find anything unusual that may have led to her disappearance.